Pets for Vets With PTSD get a Whole New “Leash” on Life

 Pets and Vets: Life Is Better Together

-When Pets for Vets matches a Veteran with his/her new animal companion, something remarkable happens.
+When Pets for Vets with PTSD matches a Veteran with his/her new animal companion, something remarkable happens.
 They quickly form an unbreakable Super Bond™ –lifting each other up, protecting each other and building a better life together in a myriad of amazing ways.

 Individuals with strong and rewarding social connections are happier, have fewer health problems and live longer than those who don’t.
 It can be tough for Veterans to make these important connections but Pets for Vets skilled animal companions motivate their owners to rejoin society and transition back into civilian life.
 Dogs are especially good at this.
 Just by going on daily walks, Veterans are more likely to meet and engage with others thanks to the built-in conversation starter of their four-legged sidekick.